CZX123/hc-garden/README.md

 ## Documentation

 Explanations of the code can be found in the folder _documentation_.
+GitHub's Wiki was not used because it lacked the folder and subfolder compatibility needed.

 ## Potental Improvements